openearthplatforminitiative/client-registration-api/README.md

 # client-registration-api
 API for registering application clients for users of OpenEPI

+*NB!* This service needs to run in the same cluster as our authentication solution.

 ## Generating mocks for unit testing
 We use the tool mockery for generating mocks for unit testing.
 To install mockery, see installation instructions: https://vektra.github.io/mockery/latest/installation/